selflein/selflein.github.io/_posts/2022-11-18-diffusion_practical_guide.md

 {% include image.html url="../assets/img/diffusion_practical_guide_files/vectorfield.png" description="Figure 4: Vector field describing reverse process dynamics at different timestamps.
 The blue line shows the trajectory of a sample during the reverse process." width="100%" %}

 One can see that as $t \rightarrow 0$ more fine-grained structure emerges that guides the sample to the original data manifold.
-At $t=T$ there the (pure) noise is just guided towards the center as the signal is still very low for the network to predict.
+At $t=T$ samples are guided coarsely towards the center as the signal is still very noisy and hard for the network to predict.

 ## Insights